 Participation

-Any TSAG participant can participate in this ad-hoc group, which will use the following existing mailing list: t17tsagall@lists.itu.int (TBC).
+Participation in this ad-hoc group would be open to any ITU member, which will use the following existing mailing list: t17tsagwm@lists.itu.int and an additional mailing list to be created (t17tsagahggme@lists.itu.int, TBC).

 Administrative support

-This correspondence activity is supported by TSB (Simão Campos, TBC) as a part of TSAG activities.
+This ad hoc group is supported by TSB as a part of TSAG activities.

 Interim meeting

-An interim meeting, for which contributions will be sought, will be scheduled for the week beginning 13 December 2021 to review the issues identified, to identify further issues, and consolidate its findings in a submission to the TSAG planned 10-14 January 2022.
+A first online interim meeting, for which contributions will be sought, will be scheduled on 13 December 2021, 1300-1600 hours (Geneva time, CET) to review the issues identified, to identify further issues, and consolidate its findings in a submission to the TSAG planned 10-14 January 2022.
+Additional meetings could be scheduled based on need.

 Duration of this activity